 - that the cost savings initiatives taken to date, coupled with the future revenue and cash flow expected by the Company's management ("Management") will be sufficient to fund future operations this assumption being subject to the risk and uncertainty that the Company may not generate enough cash flow from operating activities to meet its capital requirements and that the Company may not be able to secure additional capital resources from external sources to fund any shortfall.
 Operating cash flow may be negatively impacted by general economic conditions, increased competition, increased equipment or labour costs, and adverse movements in foreign currencies.
-Should the Company experience a cash flow shortfall from operating activities, Management's contingency plan may not be sufficient to reverse the shortfall; - that the change to a software-only business model will significantly reduce the cost of products which is subject to the risk that the software-only business model may not be successful in
+Should the Company experience a cash flow shortfall from operating activities, Management's contingency plan may not be sufficient to reverse the shortfall; - that it will be able to increase sales of its products and services by focussing on key vertical markets, increasing the number of ISV partners, and continuously improving its products which is subject to the risks that sales in core vertical markets may be negatively affected by general economic conditions, that the Company may not be able to successfully attract and integrate its offerings into ISVs' products and that its research and development efforts may be unable to develop continuous improvements; and

-- generating sufficient revenue to offset previous hardware sales, which may be negatively affected by the rate at which customers adopt the new model, general economic conditions, and other factors: - that it will be able to increase sales of its products and services by focussing on key vertical markets, increasing the number of ISV partners, and continuously improving its products which is subject to the risks that sales in core vertical markets may be negatively affected by general economic conditions, that the Company may not be able to successfully attract and integrate its offerings into ISVs' products and that its research and development efforts may be unable to develop continuous improvements; and - that it will be able to withstand the impact of increasing competition which is subject to the risk that the adoption of graphics processing unit ("GPU") computing (and any future hardware platform utilized by the Company) may be negatively affected by future advances in competing technology.
+• that it will be able to withstand the impact of increasing competition - which is subject to the risk that the adoption of graphics processing unit ("GPU") computing (and any future hardware platform utilized by the Company) may be negatively affected by future advances in competing technology.